AristideBH/elaimant-svelte/src/routes/docs/+page.md

 To give you the most versatile behaviour, the `[data-attracted]` attribute is also added to the attraction zone.
 Make sure your to target them indivually when necessary.

+You can target the attraction zone in CSS with `[data-attractionZone]` selector.

 ## Caveats

 I haven't found one yet, or already corrected them ;)